emmathepossum/art-institute-of-chicago/README.md

-Vue App to display the Library to the Art Institute of Chicago
+Vue App to display the Library for the Art Institute of Chicago